TassioCarmo/havard-cs50x-week9-flask/README.md

 To get an input from the user you'll need to use ?key=value like http://www.example.com/route?key=value

 ## flask

-Just like bootstrap is used for CSS and javascript flask is used for python
+Template is like a blueprint in the real world in other words plans to make something Just like bootstrap is used for CSS and javascript flask is used for python

 Flask is also a framework, where the library of code also comes with a set of conventions for how it should be used.
 For example, like other libraries, Flask includes functions we can use to parse requests individually, but as a framework, also requires our program’s code to be organized in a certain way: